Types of Mythology

 Also, with people's struggles with the good an evil force both within themselves and outside themselves.

-The myths are good stories, too, for they contain action, suspense, and basic conflicts.
 Usually each story is short and can be enjoyed itself, without deep knowledge of the general mythology.

 Types of Myths